Arjun-G-Ravi/Non-AI-Notes/02_Artificial_Intelligence_Theory/02_Searching.md

  - UTILITY(s): Returns the utility value if it(exists) of a given state

 # Solution
 A solution to a problem is an action sequence that leads from the initial state to a goal state.
-Solution quality is measured by the path cost function, and an optimal solution has the lowest path cost among all solutions.
+Solution quality is measured by the path cost function.
+An optimal solution has the lowest path cost among all solutions.